Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Ludington

-Home to two major attractions—the S.S.
-Badger Carferry to Manitowoc, Wisconsin, and Ludington State Park—this is one of the most-visited Lake Michigan towns every summer.
-With gorgeous wide-open beach, hiking trails, a busy fishing scene, and a growing downtown, Ludington punches way above its weight.
-The campground at Ludington State Park is one of the best in the state and is very ADA-accessible, too.
+Home to two major attractions — the SS Badger carferry to Manitowoc, Wisconsin, and Ludington State Park — this is one of the most-visited Lake Michigan towns every summer.
+With wide-open beach, hiking trails, a busy fishing scene, and a growing downtown, Ludington punches well above its weight.
+The state park campground is one of the best in the state and is very ADA-accessible.

 📍 Ludington Quick Facts